amitxv/PC-Tuning/docs/physical-setup.md

 - [Higher polling rate reduces jitter](https://www.youtube.com/watch?app=desktop&v=djCLZ6qEVuA).
 Polling rates higher than 1kHz may negatively impact performance depending on your hardware so adjust accordingly

-- USB output is limited to roughly 7A and RGB requires unnecessary power.
-Turn off RGB where you can or strip the LEDs from the peripheral as [running an RGB effect/animation can take a great toll on the MCU and will delay other processes](https://blog.wooting.nl/what-influences-keyboard-speed)
+- USB output is limited to ~7A and RGB requires unnecessary power.
+Turn off lighting effects or strip the LED from the peripheral as [running an RGB effect/animation can take a great toll on the MCU and will delay other processes](https://blog.wooting.nl/what-influences-keyboard-speed)

     - See [OpenRGB](https://openrgb.org)

-- Use [Mouse Tester](https://github.com/microe1/MouseTester) to check if each poll contains data.
+- Use [Mouse Tester](https://github.com/microe1/MouseTester) to check whether each poll contains data.
 If the interval is spiking to 2ms (500hz) or higher from 1ms (1000hz), this is obviously problematic and often caused by an inadequate sensor

-- Get a [lint roller](https://www.ikea.com/us/en/p/baestis-lint-roller-gray-90425626) to remove dirt and debris from your mouse pad
+- Use a [lint roller](https://www.ikea.com/us/en/p/baestis-lint-roller-gray-90425626) to remove dirt and debris from your mouse pad

-- Get an [air dust blower](https://www.amazon.com/s?k=air+dust+blower) to remove dirt and debris from the mouse sensor lens
+- Use an [air dust blower](https://www.amazon.com/s?k=air+dust+blower) to remove dirt and debris from the mouse sensor lens

 - Factory reset your monitor and reconfigure the settings.
 Avoid post-processing effects and set overdrive/AMA to an acceptably high setting [as it reduces latency](https://twitter.com/CaIypto/status/1464236780190851078) but comes with a penalty of additional overshoot